kjh86/SA-YOLO/README.md

 ## License

-This repository contains a modified copy of **Ultralytics YOLO** (licensed under **AGPL-3.0**).
+This repository includes a **modified copy of Ultralytics YOLO**, which is licensed under the
-Therefore, redistribution and use of this codebase must comply with the **AGPL-3.0** terms.

-- Ultralytics YOLO and any derivative modifications within `ultralytics/`: **AGPL-3.0**
-- Additional original files written specifically for SA-YOLO (when not a derivative of Ultralytics code): **Apache-2.0**
+**GNU Affero General Public License v3.0 (AGPL-3.0)**.

+### License scope

+- The following files are **derivative works of Ultralytics YOLO** and are therefore licensed under **AGPL-3.0**:
+  - `ultralytics/nn/tasks.py`
+  - `ultralytics/nn/modules/conv.py`

+- The following components are **original contributions for SA-YOLO** and are licensed under **Apache-2.0**:
+  - SA-YOLO model configuration files (`ultralytics/cfg/models/custom/*.yaml`)
+  - Documentation files (e.g., `README.md`)
+  - Other standalone files that are not derived from Ultralytics source code

+### Important note

+Any file that is copied from, modified from, or tightly integrated with Ultralytics YOLO code is considered a **derivative work** and remains subject to **AGPL-3.0**, regardless of additional original contributions.

-> If you plan to use this repository in a product or a network-accessible service, please review AGPL-3.0 obligations carefully.
+If you plan to use this repository in a **product or network-accessible service**, please ensure that you fully understand and comply with the obligations of **AGPL-3.0**, including source availability requirements.

+See the `LICENSE` file for the full license text.

 ---